“There has to be something on one of those god-damned so-called Forerunner planets that we can use against the Covenant!”

 The response was almost instantaneous, “Negative Sierra-113, Bravo-Team will remain in place to provide support for completion of the mission.”

-There was no hesitation with his reply as he tried to keep his frustration and anger out of his tone, “Bravo-Team has taken too many casualties and is now a liability to rearguard support mission.”
+With this being an ONI run mission, he wasn’t overly surprised by the response.
+There was no hesitation on his part with his reply.
+He tried to keep his growing frustration and anger out of his tone, “Bravo-Team has taken too many casualties and is now a liability to rearguard support mission.”

 The now becoming annoying voice responded, “Negative Sierra-113, this is a command authority override.
 Bravo-Team will remain in place.”